avi350751/generate-testcases-langchain/README.md

 ### Generate Test Cases Automatically from User Stories & Acceptance Criteria

 This project demonstrates how to use LangChain, OpenAI GPT models, and structured output parsers to automatically generate high-quality test cases for manual and automation QA workflows.
-Use Promptfoo to evaluate the responses.

 It follows a simple architecture: